demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-appliance-sdwan-policy-rule-edit
 ***
-Edit an SD-WAN policy rule associated with a specific appliance (device).
+Edit an SDWAN policy rule associated with a specific appliance (device).

 #### Base Command